...

 Now I do not know what to do:

-- If I increase the equity portion (e.g. to 80%), then I realize the current book losses on bonds.
+- If I increase the equity component (e.g. to 80%), then I realise the current book losses on bonds.

-- If I continue to invest in the portfolio, I'll buy even more bonds that I don't really want anymore.
+- If I continue to invest in the portfolio, I buy even more bonds that I don't actually want any more.

-- Just leave the securities account untouched and simply buy ETFs yourself from a broker (DeGiro)?
+- Just leave your custody account untouched and simply buy ETFs yourself from a broker (DeGiro)?

 What would you do?